EPBaron/CleaningData/Codebook.md

 | axis      | X, Y, Z, Magnitude       |
 | statistic | mean, std                |

+I would have liked to reformat the tidy data table into these dimensions.

+### Thoughts on Data Labels and Tidy Data
 My goal was to create a data table for my tidy data set with the following columns:

 | subject | activity | domain | area | device | axis | statistic | value |